 For me, the only superfluous new feature of the 2.0 is the e-doff at the shoulder straps.
 However, while I can’t ever see myself using this, I’m sure it’s a nice to have for those at the sharp end.

-How it Rolls
+How it Wears

-The other consideration is duration of use and how heavily laden you’re going to be.
+The other consideration is duration of use and how heavily laden it’s going to be.
 This isn’t a long range recce plate carrier; compromises have been made in that respect in order to make it compact and JUMPABLE.
 There truly is a clue in the name, here.

 Having said that, for a plate carrier of its ilk it really is very wearable.
 You’d be hard pushed to find a lite carrier as forgiving.
 After a jaunt of up to 24 hours, it’s unlikely you’ll be looking for alternatives.